lambdaclass/lambda_ethereum_rust/crates/l2/docs/overview.md

 # High Level Docs

-This document aims to explain how the Lambda Ethereum Rust L2 and all its moving parts work.
+This document aims to explain how the Lambda ethrex L2 and all its moving parts work.

 ## Intro